wp-document-revisions/wp-document-revisions/readme.txt

 = Are the documents I upload secure? =

 WP Document Revisions was built from the ground up with security in mind.
 Each request for a file is run through WordPress's time-tested and proven authentication system (the same system that prevents private or un-published posts from being viewed) and documents filenames are hashed upon upload, thus preventing them from being accessed directly.
 For additional security, you can move the document upload folder above the web root, (via settings->media->document upload folder).
 Because WP Document Revisions relies on a custom capability, user permissions can be further refined to prevent certain user roles from accessing certain documents.

+= Is there any additional documentation? =

+In the top right corner of the edit document screen (where you upload the document or make other changes) and on the document list (where you can search or sort documents), there is a small menu labeled "help".
+Both should provide some contextual guidance.
+Additional information may be available on the [WP Document Revisions page](http://ben.balter.com/2011/08/29/document-management-version-control-for-wordpress/).

 == Changelog ==